On arithmetic of the superspecial locus: Trace formula for groups of compact type

 \begin{lemma} Let $G$ be a connected reductive group over $\R$ such that the derived subgroup $G_{\rm der}$ is anisotropic.
-Then for any two elements $x$ and $y$ in $G(\R)$, $x$ and $y$ are $G(\R)$-conjugate if and only if they are $G(\C)$-conjugate. \end{lemma} \begin{proof} We first show the case when $G(\R)$ is compact.
-Choose a maximal torus $T$, which is anisotropic, and any element can be $G(\R)$-conjugate to an element in $T(\R)$.
-Two elements in $T(\R)$ are conjugate if and only if they are in the same $W_T$-orbit, where $W_T$ is the Weyl group of $T$.
+Then for any two elements $x$ and $y$ in $G(\R)$, $x$ and $y$ are $G(\R)$-conjugate if and only if they are $G(\C)$-conjugate. \end{lemma} \begin{proof} We first show the case where $G(\R)$ is compact.
+Choose an anisotropic maximal torus $T$.
+Then any element can be $G(\R)$-conjugate to an element in $T(\R)$.
+Any two elements in $T(\R)$ are conjugate if and only if they are in the same $W_T$-orbit, where $W_T$ is the Weyl group of $T$.
 Two elements in $T(\R)$ are $G(\C)$-conjugate if and only if they are in the same $W_{T_\C}$-orbit, where $W_{T_\C}$ is the Weyl group of ${T_\C}$.
-We have $W_T \simeq W_{T_\C}$ and the inclusion $T(\R)/W_T\hookrightarrow T(\C)/W_{T_\C}$.
-The statement follows.
+From our compactness assumption of $G(\R)$, one has $W_T \simeq W_{T_\C}$.
+The statement then follows from the injectivity of the map $T(\R)/W_T\hookrightarrow T(\C)/W_{T_\C}$.